3idhun/Audio-Classification-Using-Deeplearning/README.md

 # Audio-processing-using-ML
-This repository contains different models and their code to analyse audio waveform.
+This is a model prepared to classify audio using deep learning.